greg-raven/hdc/_posts/2018-10-25-4th-annual-victor-valley-bicycle-tour-set-for-saturday.md

 The tour is organized by the Town of Apple Valley and the cities of Hesperia and Victorville, with assistance from residents and community members, Smith said.

 “When you see a bike lane or 3-foot minimum passing sign along a road, the VVBT was probably behind it,” Smith said.
-“We’re not only about discussing safety awareness, but we’re also about physically making our community safer.”
+“We're not only about discussing safety awareness, but we're also about physically making our community safer.”

 The VVBT donated 150 “PASS 3 FT MIN” safety signs that have been scheduled for installation in Apple Valley, Hesperia, Victorville and throughout the local unincorporated areas of San Bernardino County.

 The new signs reflect California state law that requires drivers to give bicyclists three feet of space before passing.
 Motorists who violate the law face fines that increase if a collision occurs.

 “We also donated 4,000 helmets for kids in 2016,” Smith said.
-“The VVBT also gave the Sheriff’s Department helmets to hand out to children who they see riding without proper head protection.”
+“The VVBT also gave the Sheriff's Department helmets to hand out to children who they see riding without proper head protection.”

 There are three main rides from which to choose: